vsouza/awesome-ios/README.md

  * [PJAlertView](https://github.com/PrajeetShrestha/PJAlertView) - Apple has deprecated beloved alert view but this library will add revamped alert view with far more customization possibility.
  * [CZPicker](https://github.com/chenzeyu/CZPicker) - A picker view shown as a popup for iOS.
  * [TisprCardStack](https://github.com/tispr/tispr-card-stack) - Library that allows to have cards UI. 🔶
+ * [YXTPageView](https://github.com/hanton/YXTPageView) - A PageView, which supporting scrolling to transition between a UIView and a UITableView.

 ### WebSocket
  * [Socket Rocket](https://github.com/square/SocketRocket) - A conforming Objective-C WebSocket client library.